gelatolabs/www/almostbejeweled/index.md

 License
 -------
 Code distributed under the ISC license.
 Gem graphics are from gweled.
+See COPYING for more details.

 Credits
 -------